 Director of Adult Programs

-Cynthia Y. Hill oversees staff, curriculum development, of the Adult Programs at NewBridge facility in Cleveland Ohio.
+Cynthia Y. Hill oversees staff, curriculum development, of the Adult Programs at NewBridge Cleveland Center for Arts and Technology.

 Prior to coming to NewBridge Cynthia was Allied Health Instructor for JobCorps, where she focused on instructor support, curriculum development, professional development, and the expansion of the components Allied Health training programs.
 While with JobCorps, Cynthia also successfully implemented training modules, in the areas of professional development, Allied Health, and Electronic Health Records.
 During her tenure with the Department of Labor Cynthia also served as program chair in the capacity of Subject Matter Expert for testing development with the National Healthcareers Association (NHA).